Catrovitch/Chamber-Danger/documentation/week_6_report.md

 # Week 6 report

 This week I decided to focus on implementing and analyzing the changes which where suggested by my peers in their review of my project.
 I found their critique very informative and constructive and I have implemented almost all of their suggestions.
 Besides this I have also written detailed instructions on how to download, set up and start the program.
-Lastly I also wrote my second peer-review which also was very interesting.
+I also wrote my second peer-review which also was very interesting.
+Lastly I also created a more advanced GUI for my project which also lets the user tinker with more than just the dungeon size.

 ## Suggested edits to my project by my peers: